On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Constructions of surfaces

 where $\bar{x}=4-x$.
 Up to exchanging $B_{3}$ with $B_{4}$ and $B_{5}$ with $B_{6}$, we can suppose $a,b\in\{0,1,2\}$.
-The above intersection matrix has rank at most $4$ and by computing all minors of size $3$, it has rank $3$ if and only if $a=b=0$ and $c=4$. \\ If this is the case, then the Néron-Severi group of the K3 surface $X$ contains a sub-lattice (isomorphic to) $S_{1}$, generated by $\frac{1}{2}(B_{1}+B_{2}),B_{1},B_{3}$.
-Since the discriminant group of $S_{1}$ does not contains isotropic elements we have $\NS X)=S_{1}$. \end{proof} An example of a K3 surface with three $6$-tangent conics has been constructed by Elsenhans and Jähnel as an auxiliary surface to obtain double plane K3 surfaces with Picard number $1$ (see \cite[3.4.1]{EJ}).
+By computing all minors of size $3$, we obtain that the above intersection matrix has rank at least $3$ (and at most $4$), moreover it has rank $3$ if and only if $a=b=0$ and $c=4$. \\ If this is the case, then the Néron-Severi lattice of the K3 surface $X$ contains a sub-lattice isometric to $S_{1}$, generated by $\frac{1}{2}(B_{1}+B_{2}),B_{1},B_{3}$.
+Since the discriminant group of $S_{1}$ does not contains isotropic elements, we conclude that $\NS X)$ is isometric to $S_{1}$. \end{proof} An example of a K3 surface with three $6$-tangent conics has been constructed by Elsenhans and Jähnel as an auxiliary surface to obtain double plane K3 surfaces with Picard number $1$ (see \cite[3.4.1]{EJ}).
 Their idea is to consider a sextic curve $C_{6}$ with equation $f_{6}$ of the form